 Assistant Editor and Web Queen

-Bree Lamb is a currently a graduate student (photography) at UNM and editorial assistant to David and website tech support.
+Bree Lamb recently received her MFA in Photography from the University of New Mexico.
+She is Assistant Editor to David and website tech support.
 She is a WordPress expert and is now fluent in SquareSpace.

 Leo Hsu is a photographer and educator in Pittsburgh.
 He is also an independent curator and a former news photographer who holds a PhD in anthropology from New York University.